fr4nz0202/Gear-Reduction-Mechanism/README.md

 ### Input Shaft Drawing
 ![3D Model View](images/Shaft.jpg)
-*Isometric view of the gearbox housing and external components.*

 ## Planned Updates
 The following documentation will be added to complete this repository: